mmcloughlin/verus/source/docs/guide/src/ide_support.md

 `Preferences: Open User Settings (JSON)`.

 #### 3. Other IDEs

-Rust-analyzer's manual might be helpful (`https://rust-analyzer.github.io/manual.html`) When you connect Verus' rust-analyzer with another IDE, please share how to do so on this document :)
+Rust-analyzer's [manual](`https://rust-analyzer.github.io/manual.html`) might be helpful to begin the setting.
+When you connect Verus' rust-analyzer with another IDE, please share how to do so on this document :)